acidlabsStudios/EmployeeHandbook/influences.md

 # What influenced us, or The big-assed culture, style, howto and practice reading list and other things

 If you want to learn the acidlabs Studios view of the world, it helps to know the influences that helped form it. acidlabs Studios has been around since 2006.
 Most of that time as a one-person show.
-Since then there's been a number of key influencers that have marked the company culture.
+Since then there's been a number of key influencers and influences that have marked the company culture.

+## Things to read
 Below is a bunch of reading we consider influential on us and the culture we're trying to build at acidlabs.
 Feel free to read them at your leisure.
 We're putting it here in a document so they remains easy to find.

 The list of influential books we like is collected at [Goodreads](https://www.goodreads.com/review/list/3178326-stephen-collins?shelf=business-culture-reading-list), with regular additions of new stuff that may be interesting to you.
 We have access to many of these as physical books and are more than happy to loan them.
 Some Kindle books can also be loaned, but that's getting more rare.